 Lansing is a larger medium-sized city located in the state of Michigan.
 With a population of 115,056 people and 51 constituent neighborhoods, Lansing is the fifth largest community in Michigan.

-Lansing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lansing isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lansing are a mix of both white- and blue-collar jobs.
 Overall, Lansing is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lansing who work in office and administrative support (14.87%), sales jobs (10.28%), and food service (8.14%).

 Also of interest is that Lansing has more people living here who work in computers and math than 95% of the places in the US.